-Reference is made to the subheadings entitled "Market and Liquidity Risk," "Operational Risk," "Technology Risk," "Compliance Risk" and "Strategic Risk" on pages F-24 through F-30 of the Financial Section of this report.
+Reference is made to the subheadings entitled "Market and Liquidity Risk," "Operational Risk," "Technology Risk," "Compliance Risk" and "Strategic Risk" on pages F-27 through F-34 of the Financial Section of this report.

-(b) Includes approximately 28,000 shares (including 2,000 shares in the quarter ended December 31, 2022) purchased pursuant to deferred compensation plans and shares purchased from employees to pay for taxes related to restricted stock vesting under the terms of an employee share-based compensation plan during the year ended December 31, 2022.
+(b) Includes approximately 40,000 shares (including 3,000 shares in the quarter ended December 31, 2023) purchased related to deferred compensation plans during the year ended December 31, 2023.
 These transactions are not considered part of Comerica's repurchase program.